octave-app/octave-app-bundler/docs/Build Environment.md

     * Increase the disk size to 80 GB.
       * Do not make it smaller.
 You'll run out of space.
       * Do not make it larger.
 You'll use up more of your host OS's disk space due to data block churn.
-    * Increase the CPUs to 4 vCPUs.
+    * Increase the CPUs to 4 vCPUs or more.
+(Preferably much more.)
 * Run the OS installer by powering up the VM.
   * Before running the installer itself, run Disk Utility and use it to re-partition the disk so all available space is used by the main “Mac HD” partition.
 * Install stuff on the guest OS.